-- The core team to meet fortnightly Mondays at 1.30pm - Each team member to participate, each with a specific role - Actions from the last meeting to be reviewed and checked for completion - Any follow up actions to be agreed and allocated to a team member - Latest referrals / concerns to be shared categorised into high, medium or low - Follow up actions to be identified (if appropriate) and allocated to a team member - Pupils on High and medium are re-checked at each meeting. - Termly review of the number of referrals and cause for concerns logged; this is then reported to the Local Governing Body of Harlowbury Primary School in the Headteachers report and the Templefields Multi- Academy Trust Board.
+- The core team to meet every three weeks - Each team member to participate, each with a specific role - Actions from the last meeting to be reviewed and checked for completion - Any follow up actions to be agreed and allocated to a team member - Latest referrals / concerns to be shared categorised into high, medium or low - Follow up actions to be identified (if appropriate) and allocated to a team member - Pupils on High and medium are re-checked at each meeting. - Termly review of the number of referrals and cause for concerns logged; this is then reported to the Local Governing Body of Fawbert and Barnard's Primary School in the Headteachers report and the Templefields Multi- Academy Trust Board.